lassomedia/EBFoundation/README.md

     * Add EBFoundation as a dependency ("Target Dependencies" section)
     * Link against libEBFoundation.a ("Link Binary With Libraries" section)
 3. Add `#import <EBFoundation/EBFoundation.h>` to your source files.

+## Credits

+EBFoundation was created for [Lasso](http://las.so).

+## License

+EBFoundation is available under the MIT license; see the LICENSE file for more information.